snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 Kaelin said.
 "Let's go back to our ship instead."

 Sure enough, they'd brought the entire main house with them.
 After all, why not?
-Antimatter was cheap, may as well travel in comfort.
+Antimatter was cheap, one may as well travel in comfort.
 Not to mention bringing along Taryn's old bedroom.
-Like no time had passed at all, they all stood around in the kitchen together, taking terms chopping, peeling, cooking, boiling.
+Like no time had passed at all, they all stood around in the kitchen together, taking turns chopping, peeling, stirring, seasoning.
 They never stopped talking.

 They wanted to know everything about his new discovery.
-It was clear partway through that they had no idea what he was talking about.
+It was clear partway through his explanation that they had no idea what he was talking about.
 Both of them had focused more on trade during their Journeys.
 They hadn't gone deep into the science or engineering fields.
 Apparently, they'd been doing a bit of reading since they got his first message detailing his